-135 2.1 Eddy contours, centers and tracks
+2.1 Eddy contours, centers and tracks

-Data consisting of individual eddy The dynamical evolution of eddies and their individual tracks are retrieved from the DYNED Atlas DYNED-Atlas data-base (DYNED, 2019) for the period 2000 to 2018.
-A public release of this database of surface intensified eddy tracks from 2000 to 2017 is available on the The DYNED-Atlas website : ).
-Eddy tracks are obtained by applying the AMEDA algorithm on daily SSH AVISO/CMEMS maps and derived geostrophic project with eddy tracks and

-- 140 physical properties signature is accessible online: https://www1.lmd.polytechnique.fr/dyned/.
+The dynamical evolution of eddies and their individual tracks are retrieved from the DYNED-Atlas data-base (DYNED-Atlas Med, 2019) for the period 2000 to 2018.
+The DYNED-Atlas project with eddy tracks and physical properties signature is accessible online: https://www1.lmd.polytechnique.fr/dyned/.
 The dynamical characteristics of the eddies contained in the DYNED-Atlas database were computed by the AMEDA eddy detection algorithm (Le Vu et al., 2018) applied on daily surface velocity fields.
-A cyclogeostrophic The latter were derived from the Absolute Dynamic Topography (ADT) maps produced by Salto/Duacs and distributed by the Copernicus Marine Environment Monitoring Service (CMEMS) with a spatial resolution of 1/8°, on the order of the internal deformation radius in the Mediterranean sea (10 to 12 km, Mkhinini et al. (2014)). - 145 A cyclostrophic correction is applied on the latter these geostrophic velocities to accurately quantify eddy dynamical properties (Ioannou et al., 2019).
-The eddy contours considered in this study hereafter are those of computed maximal velocity and Unlike standard eddy detection and tracking algorithms, the main advantage of the radius of maximal velocity is the radius of the circle with same surface than the maximal speed contour.
-Eddy centers are computed by AMEDA as maxima of local normalized angular momentum.
-A tracking of eddy merging and splitting events is also performed (Le Vu et al., 2018)AMEDA algorithm - 150 is that it detects the merging and the splitting events (Le Vu et al., 2018), which allows to build a network of trajectories associated to each eddy.
+The latter were derived from the Absolute Dynamic Topography (ADT) maps produced by Salto/Duacs and distributed by the Copernicus Marine Environment Monitoring Service (CMEMS) with a spatial resolution of 1/8°, on the order of the internal deformation radius in the Mediterranean sea (10 to 12 km, Mkhinini et al. (2014)).
+A cyclostrophic correction is applied on these geostrophic velocities to accurately quantify eddy dynamical properties (Ioannou et al., 2019).
+Unlike standard eddy detection and tracking algorithms, the main advantage of the AMEDA algorithm is that it detects the merging and the splitting events (Le Vu et al., 2018), which allows to build a network of trajectories associated to each eddy.
 In other words, we can thus reconstruct its "genealogy".